Gut Health Dietitian Evidence-Based Nutrition Support

 • Incomplete evacuation of poo

 Constipation can have many causes including dietary, lifestyle, medications, neurological conditions, psychological conditions, or IBS.
-Depending on the cause both dietary and lifestyle interventions may be used to normalise bowel motions.
+Depending on the cause both dietary and lifestyle interventions can be used to normalise bowel motions.

 Diarrhoea is defined as: